HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 You are allowed to post almost as often as you like.
 Currently, posts must be spaced 5 minutes apart.
 However, the community may not find value in users that are posting too frequently.
 Keep in mind what your audience will be interested in viewing, so that you do not overwhelm your followers with too much content.

+Note that comments also count as posts, so if replying too quickly you may see a message just asking you to wait a bit to comment again.

 <a href="#Table_of_Contents_Posting">^</a>

 ## <span id="How_long_can_my_post_be">How long can my post be?</span>

 Post sizes are limited to about 64,000 characters including formatting.
 This is ample for most posts.
 If writing blogs, consider how much people are willing to read at one time.
 If you make your posts too long, readers may lose interest which may affect the amount of upvotes and rewards you receive.

+Also note that the posting fee will depend on the size of your post.

 <a href="#Table_of_Contents_Posting">^</a>